The Simple Development Library white paper

 Program declarations specify the program required packages (-requisites) as well as their errors (-error), types (-type), variable (-variable), commands (-command) and program options (-option and -optionusage).

-The most useful feature added by SimpleDevLib for program handling is the command line options parser.
-From the program body (-body) ::Simple::Program::parse-command-line may be invoked to parse the program command line.
+may be invoked to parse the program command line.
 This procedure ensures the arguments given to the program are compatible with those specified in its declaration.
 Otherwise, a message informing about the error is sent to the standard error channel and the program exits unsuccessfully.
-See the SimpleOption package for a full explanation of the command line options parser
+See the SimpleOption

-See the SimpleProgram and SimpleOption packages for a full explanation of SimpleDevLib programs.
+packages for a full explanation of SimpleDevLib programs.

-The following is a simple program declaration example (taken from the simpleprogramexample program distributed with SimpleDevLib); the example does not include program errors, types nor variable.
+program distributed with SimpleDevLib); the example does not include program errors, types nor variable.

 Lines 1 to 3 are the usual bootstraping code.
 At line 4 the SimpleDevLibProgram package is requested.
-This package is actually a bundle that loads the SimpleProgram package and those required by it, so that declare-program, the command needed for program declaration, becomes available.
-In fact declare-program is used in line 5 and extends up to the end of the example.
+This package is actually a bundle that loads the SimpleProgram

 Up to line 12, the program is described; the program name and -synopsis are mandatory, but other metadata flags such as -version and -overview are not.

 The -option flag at line 13 declares a command line option for the program.
 If the program accepts multiple command line options, several -option flags would appear in its declaration.
-This option can be given at the command line as either -n or --number and takes a single argument of type float.
-Its presence in the command line is mandatory as specified by the -optionsusage flag at lines 15 and 16; see the ::Simple::Option::declare and ::Simple::Option::declare-usage procedures from the SimpleOption package for a full description of the features provided for command line options.
+This option can be given at the command line as either -n

-Lines 17 to 19 provide some examples on how to use the program; these examples are displayed to the user when the program is invoked with the --examples command line option.
+Lines 17 to 19 provide some examples on how to use the program; these examples are displayed to the user when the program is invoked with the --examples

 The -requisites flag at line 20 specifies the packages required by the program; those are automatically loaded by SimpleDevLib.